MrRecon/CST116SRS02/README.md

 Create a project named “Input”.

-Read user input from std::cin.
+Read user input from std::cin with a prompt for a number "Enter a number: ".
 Display the number back to std::cout with the format in scientific notation.